What should you not say to a used car salesman?

-When you look at different pre-owned Ford Mustang currently for sale, you already have a budget in mind or the maximum amount you are willing to spare.
+When you look at different pre-owned Toyota Sienna for sale currently for sale, you already have a budget in mind or the maximum amount you are willing to spare.
 If going for car financing, you also have a certain amount of monthly payment in mind.

 These are the things you shouldn’t share with the car seller because they might not let you haggle with the price.
 Remember, most sellers will jack up the price because they expect that buyers will negotiate.

 3. Words Indicative of Lack of or Little Knowledge About Cars

 Once you give the seller an idea that you have minimal or no knowledge about cars, they can easily sell the unit to you.
 If you are planning to buy a brand-new or second-hand car from Toyota Philippines, it is always best to research information about the specific model.
 It is also recommended that you look for the critical features of a car, in general.

 Similarly, ask the salesperson a lot of questions.
 This way, it will give them an idea that you know what you are looking for.
 Nonetheless, it is wise not to look for the smallest and not-so-essential features such as cup holders initially; do this in the latter part.

 Whether you are buying a Toyota Sienna Philippines from a car dealer or a private owner, you should always choose your words wisely.
 Never be too friendly, but never be arrogant as well.

 Being too friendly might work against you since the seller can use that to entice you to buy the car at an unreasonable price.
 Similarly, being disrespectful is simply very unprofessional and uncivilized.
 Yes, there are sellers who play tricks on buyers, but that is not a reason for you to treat them badly.